ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ##### Correlation Analysis and Hypothesis Testing
 - *Correlation matrix showing pairwise correlation coefficients*

 We plotted a correlation heatmap with 23 variables, testing whether the correlations observed are statistically signifcant using *p* values.
 We used Pearson Correlation test that returns a correlation coefficient and a p value.
 The correlation coefficient shows how strong a relationship is while the *p* value shows whether the relationship is statistically significant and not due to chance.
-Our hypotheses in this case were:
+Our hypothesis in this case was:

   **Null hypothesis**: There is no linear correlation between the features and new cases and new deaths

-  **Alternate Hypothesis**: There is a linear relationship between the features and new cases and new deaths.

 ### FEATURE SELECTION
 We explored different options for feature selection;
+1. Filter method.
-1. Filter method- From the correlation matrix and hypothesis testing, we identified the top 10 features that were highly correlated with Infection and Mortality rates.
+   From the **correlation matrix** and **hypothesis testing**, we identified the top 10 features that were highly correlated with Infection and Mortality rates.
 2. Neural Network
 3. Lasso model feature selection

    Target variables input for this model were New cases and new deaths.
    From this model, features that had non-zero coefficients were identified.
    For new cases, the features selected were stringency index, new vaccinations, new tests, people fully        vaccinated, total boosters, hospital patients, ICU patients, population, population density, female          smokers.
    For new deaths, selected features included stringency index, new vaccinations, new tests, people fully       vaccinated, total boosters, hospital patients, ICU patients, population density, extreme poverty.

 #### Data Visualization
 ##### Time Series Analysis; Progression of cases and deaths over time